 At the simplest level, while the term ‘solar generator’ is often used to refer to a single, portable portable power unit, for practical purposes you really want to think of solar generators as a couple of devices – a base unit for storing and dispersing power (the ‘generator’) and the solar panels which actually capture the sunlight.
 Both of these main elements combine to form a single power generating and storing system which can be called on in times of need.

-Solar generator systems are designed to capture the energy of the sun via a solar panel or an array of panels connected together, before storing this captured energy in a battery, and then releasing it as practical and usable power through an inverter to run electrical items as and where needed.
+The best solar generator systems are designed to capture the energy of the sun via a solar panel or an array of panels connected together, before storing this captured energy in a battery, and then releasing it as practical and usable power through an inverter to run electrical items as and where needed.

 It’s this battery and inverter unit which is typically thought of when we talk about a solar generator but whichever way you cut it, you’re not getting any solar captured power out of the thing unless it’s connected to a solar panel or array of panels.